Vlascu/TrackIt/README.md

 # WorkoutHistoryWeb
-Web app where you can track you gym workouts.
+Web app where you can track you gym workouts and your bodyweight over time.

 This is a Spring Boot application integrated with PostgreSQL as the database.